zioCristia/esp-room-thermometer/README.md

 I didn't want batteries to power the module so you don't have the bother of changing them and making sure they are charged, plus I think in the long run changing a battery every year or so is not convenient.
 However if that is more suitable for you there will be no problmes to add a battery holder and use a 3.3V battery.

+I know that DHT11 is not a very reliable temperature and umidity sensor but for the purpose of this project is more than sufficient.

 ## Software
 The software used is EspHome in order to integrate the sensors with my HomeAssistant server but you may as well use another software to your liking.